adrianleung5/Premier-League-Legends-quiz/README.md

 ## Credits

 ### Content
-- Icons from footer taken from [Font Awesome ](https://fontawesome.com/)
-- The quiz was inspired by [Sean Johnstons quiz](https://github.com/seanf316/P2-Movie-Buff-Or-Bluff)
+- [Sean Johnstons quiz](https://github.com/seanf316/P2-Movie-Buff-Or-Bluff) The quiz was inspired by
-- Inspiration for the README.md came from [Gareth McGirr](https://github.com/Gareth-McGirr/tacos-travels)
+- [Gareth McGirr](https://github.com/Gareth-McGirr/tacos-travels) was used for inspiration for the README.md

 ### Media
--  All photos taken from [Unsplashed](https://unsplash.com/) and google images
+- [Unsplashed](https://unsplash.com/) and google images was used for the images on the homepage
--  The social media icons was taken from [Font Awesome ](https://fontawesome.com/)
+- [Font Awesome ](https://fontawesome.com/) was used for the social media icons and icons throughout the quiz.
+- [freepngimg](https://freepngimg.com/png/32207-premier-league-file/icon) was used for the favicon

 ## Code
 - I found a lot of useful tutorials online.
 I occasionally applied principles from them to the site after thoroughly understanding their code and modifying it to meet the needs of the site.